ashaya23/TriMe/README.md

 # Installation
-To use this code, you need to have Python >=3.6 installed along with the required dependencies. sklearn-learn and optuna are required, but I have made xgboost and catboost optional.
+To use this code, you need to have Python >=3.6 installed along with the required dependencies. sklearn-learn and optuna; xgboost and catboost are optional.
 Follow these steps to install and set up the environment:

 1. Clone this repository: `git clone https://github.com/ashaya23/TriMe`
 2. Change to the project directory: `cd TriMe`